 Not every class gets to takes apart an animal, said Saunders, but if possible instructors try to get a roadkilled deer from the local game warden to demonstrate the proper ways to field dress game.
-The class manual and most state extension offices also provide information on safe handling
+The class manual and most state extension offices also provide infor

 of wild game.

 Saunders said many students are young to middle adolescents, often from hunting families,